 having a form of godliness but denying its power.
 Have nothing to do with such people.

 ), but will not know what they worship (John 4:22

 You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.

-), and forget that salvation is from the Jews.
+), will become lawless, and forget that salvation is from the Jews.
 That salvation comes from the Jewish Messiah and what the Messianic Jews know and practice, which is a knowledge of the will of God and faith in the Messiah, Jesus.

 Apostasy is already everywhere

 That practice of holding on to what is false is apostasy because it is not staying with the word of God.
 There are many arguments that will take beliefs from people.
 One example is a book by John Shelby Spong called Why Christianity Must Change or Die.
 Mr. Spong, a Bishop in the Episcopal Church, questions everything from creation to faith in Christ and presents some very persuasive arguments about how man has created God rather than the other way around.
 One whose faith is weak or one who is dissatisfied with the worldly results of his faith may be persuaded to accept these arguments and fall away.

 That is exactly what Paul was talking about in 2 Thessalonians 2:8 - 12